Principal Investigator

 Khuswant Dhaliwal, Undergraduate student (2016-2018, Yale University)

-Liliana E Lucca, Postdoctoral associated (2016-2020, Yale University, co-supervision: Dr. David Hafler); Senior postdoct IPT Toulouse (France)
+Liliana E Lucca, Postdoctoral associate (2016-2020, Yale University, co-supervision: Dr. David Hafler).
+Currently INSERM staff IPT Toulouse (France)

 Abdulrahman Al-Mohammad, Visiting medical student from the University of Cambridge, UK (2017, Yale University)